jhleao/kwin-desktop-grid/README.md

 # KwinDesktopGrid
-KWin Script to switch horizontally and vertically on a 2x2 desktop grid
+KWin Script to switch desktops horizontally and vertically on a 2x2 grid

 ## Installation